RailsGirlsAuckland/animalparty/story.md

 It's not a party without dancing

 ![confused doggy](http://viralentertainment.org/wp-content/uploads/2014/01/2.-Shiba-Inu-Scout-the-Bat.gif)
 Not sure what to make of all this animal kingdom hoopla.
-(Tara)

 <!--end team alpacas-->
 <!--begin team ducks-->